VPNs and protection: Choosing the best network for security

 Remote access VPNs connect your device to a private network to access its resources directly by creating an encrypted tunnel to the destination network.
 As an enterprise administrator, you can provide a configuration file that the employee imports into a VPN desktop client.
 The traffic from the computer flows directly to the enterprise’s infrastructure without traversing the unsecured internet.

-In this way, organizations that have employees working remotely can avoid exposing their servers to an unprotected internet connection while those employees connect to the internal servers.
+Organizations that have remote users, satellite offices or devices in the field, can avoid exposing their servers to an unprotected internet connection while those users connect to the internal servers.
 This protects the organization from distributed denial of service (DDoS) attacks and alleviates the need for an additional DOS protection tool, as unauthorized traffic never makes it to the server.

 This also protects employee data from being sniffed by malicious public Wi-Fi networks, as the connection to the VPN is encrypted.
 With the widespread adoption of work-from-home policies, these types of VPNs are vital for added protection, flexibility, and compliance.

 One major benefit of using a consumer VPN is that you can remotely access content that might not be available in your region.
-While it does also provide encryption and other privacy benefits, many end users are primarily motivated by this region-exclusive content.
-Examples of consumer VPNs include TurboVPN, ExpressVPN, and NordVPN.
+While also provides encryption and other privacy benefits, many end users are primarily motivated by this region-exclusive content.

 Site-to-site VPNs